d3x0r/STFRPhysics/LightSpeedSim.md

 https://www.desmos.com/calculator/fbl7sujtzp

+This is derrived from a clock perpendicular to the velocity, that each time a photon hits a side of the clock is 1 tick.

 Lorentz Gamma: $f\left(x\right)=\frac{c}{\sqrt{cc-xx}}$ or $\frac{1}{\sqrt{\left(1-\frac{xx}{cc}\right)}}$

+At a fraction of the speed of light, a body feels a certain effective speed; which is their real speed * gamma.
+The following function takes some speed a body feels like it is going, and results in the fraction of the speed of light.  (which can conversely be taken to determine that this is the speed the moving body feels)

 Velocity Lorentz Real for feels like x:  $V_{lr}\left(x\right)=\left(\ \frac{cx}{\sqrt{cc+xx}}\right)$

+This is the gamma factor for two-way speed of light...

 Two-Way SoL Gamma: $g\left(x\right)=\frac{cc}{cc-xx}$ or $\frac{1}{1-\frac{xx}{cc}}$

+which comes from, A+B=2C; a=A/C; b=B/C; a+b=2; that going one way and the other way is 2 ticks.
+The time between one side and the other may be different, as long as the total of 2 bounces is 2 ticks.

 from: $a+b=2$, $a=1/(c+x)$, $b=1/(c-x)$, $1=1 second$, $\frac{c}{2\left(c+x\right)}+\frac{c}{2\left(c-x\right)}=1 = \frac{cc}{cc-xx}$

+Again the inverse from feels like to real velocity, but for the two-way speed of light.

 Velocity Real for Feels like x: $V_{r}\left(x\right)=\frac{\left(\sqrt{\left(c^{4}+4c^{2}x^{2}\right)}-cc\right)}{2x}$